Chia-Network/bls-signatures/README.md

 Allow passing in hash to ep2_map.
 Custom inversion function.
 Note: relic is an LGPL 2.1 dependency.

 Libsodium and GMP are optional dependencies: libsodium gives secure memory allocation, and GMP speeds up the library by ~ 3x.
-To install them, unzip the directories in contrib, and follow the instructions for each repo.
+To install them, either download them from github and follow the instructions for each repo, or use a package manager like APT or brew.

 ### Discussion
 Discussion about this library and other Chia related development is on Keybase.